 Please let us know if you have any questions by contacting us here.

-Remember, we do have a money back guarantee.
+Remember, we do have a money-back guarantee.
 So, if you give them your best shot and find they still won’t work for you, you have nothing to lose.
 Just send them back, and we’ll refund your money.
-Please contact us and see our return shipping address and information.
+Please contact us or click here for our return shipping address and more information.